sandile323/promgamming-docs/Csharp/Generic Collections.md

 ```

-### Disctionary<TKey, TValue>
+### Dictionary<TKey, TValue>

-is a generic colleciton class, TKEEY deoted the type of key, and type value the value type.
+is a generic colleciton class, TKey deoted the type of key, and type value the value type.

-A disctionary objecy can be assigned to a variable of IDictionary<TKey, TValue> or Dictionary<TKey, TValue>
+A dictionary object can be assigned to a variable of IDictionary<TKey, TValue> or Dictionary<TKey, TValue>

 ```c#
 IDictionary<int, string> dict = new Dictionary<int, string>();